ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 ## Overview

-It is often desirable to lay out the user interface without worrying about how to get the data to be displayed.
-This allows us to concentrate solely on how the application will look and feel in order to get that worked out early in the process.
+It is often desirable to lay out the user interface before worrying how to get data to be displayed.
+Doing so allows us to concentrate solely on how the application will look and feel in order to get that worked out early in the development process.

 ## Install the Images

 We'll want to display images for the tea data we will be mocking up, but these assets do not exist yet. <a href="/assets/packages/ionic-react/img.zip">Download the images</a> and unpack the zip file.
 Follow these steps to place them in the correct locations:

-1. Create a folder `src/assets`
+1. Create a folder `public/assets/images`
-2. Within `src/assets` create two sub folders, `images` and `icon`
-3. Move all files with the `.jpg` extension into `src/assets/images`
+2. Move all files with the `.jpg` extension into `public/assets/images`
-4. Move `favicon.png` into `src/assets/icon`
+3. Move `favicon.png` into `public`

 ## Feature Folders